 This bacon and cheese puff recipe was created for the reddit 52 weeks of baking challenge, week 18: pâte à choux.
 For ages I have wanted to make eclairs again, but, alas, I needed an appetizer for my own party.
 Eclairs will have to wait.

 Choux is yet another formula that can be found in Michael Ruhlman’s book Ratio.
 By weight it is 2 water: 1 butter: 1 flour.
-So far I’ve used these ratios successfully to create my own variations on quick bread (kale and cheese quick bread), waffles (orange poppy seed waffles), and most recently shortbread cookies (lemon lavender cookies).
+So far I’ve used Ruhlman’s ratios to create my own variations on quick breads (kale and cheese quick bread and blackberry lemon bread), waffles (orange poppy seed waffles), shortbread cookies (lemon lavender cookies), and muffins (orange and poppy seed muffins).

-If you don’t have an extra set of hands, a large coffee cup helps hold the piping bag as you fill it with the puff batter.
+If you don’t have an extra set of hands, a large coffee cup or small bowl helps hold the piping bag as you fill it with the puff batter.
 Fold the bag over as far as you can in order to get the batter as low as possible into the bag.
+If you don’t have piping bags, you can use a clean plastic storage bag and cut off the corner to make a half-inch hole.

 FAQs about this bacon and cheese puff recipe